-(b) Dispensers;
+(b) Dispensers; and

-(c) Installation costs
+(c) Installation costs.

-; and

-(d) Trash receptacles.

-(5) Any unspent funds for the first year of the biennium shall be rolled forward and used in the distribution of funds for the second year of the biennium.
+(5) Any unspent funds for the first year of the biennium shall be rolled into the distribution of funds for the second year of the biennium.
 If the total amount to be distributed does not exceed the amount of available funding for the biennium, any remaining amount shall be redistributed to the State School Fund and reconciled in the payment process per ORS 327.095.

 Statutory/Other Authority: HB 3294 (2021)